 6. work availability.

-C. Names of applicants are private data except when certified as eligible for appointment to a vacancy or when they become finalists for an employment position.
+C. Names of applicants are private data except when certified as eligible for appointment to a vacancy or when applicants are considered by the school board to be finalists for public employment.

 D. Applicants for appointment to a public body.

-1. Data about applicants for appointment to a public body are private data on individuals except that the following are public:
+1. Data about applicants for appointment to a public body collected by the school district as a result of the applicant’s application for employment are private data on individuals except that the following are public:

 a. name;